luukasn/monpy/README.md

 ```bash
 ./install.sh
 ```
-This will create a python virual environment, if non exitend, and install all the dependencies.
+This will create a python virual environment, if non existent, and install all the dependencies.

 Start the project with: